BartMassey/printf-tests/README.md

 projects and compile them into a single language-independent file that is at least nearly equal to the sum of its parts.

+The principal source file here is `printf-tests.txt`.
+The format of this file is

+        result format-string arg1 arg2 ...

+The result and format strings are string literals in C syntax; the result may be just the literal character ?, in which case `printf` is expected to fail.
+The arguments are string, character or numeric literals in C syntax, or pointer literals with the syntax <NUMBER>V for a 32-bit pointer or <NUMBER>VL for a 64-bit pointer.
+Fields are separated by space characters: there are deliberately no tab characters in the file.
+Blank lines and lines beginning with "#" are to be ignored.

+String literals deliberately do not contain double-quote characters or backslash escapes, to make them easier to deal with.
+As a result, all strings can be collected by simply reading from the starting quote to the ending quote.

+There are two obvious ways to use these tests.
+The first way is to simply build a program that reads in and executes each test and checks the result, all at runtime.
+The second way is to build a program that parses the tests and generates a program in the target language that can be run to execute the tests.
+The second way might be easier.

 This work is licensed under the GPL version 2: please see the file COPYING in this distribution for license terms.
 It draws upon sources that are either GPL v2 or under licenses